dufferzafar/homepages/README.md

 # Homepages

+*Status: As much as I would like to create a new homepage, I just can't find the time.
+Life :/*

 A collection of homepages that I've used over time.

 The live versions of the pages are hosted [here](http://dufferzafar.github.io/homepages).
 Go check them out.